Sprinkles and Sprouts

 If you want to avoid food coloring then you can just use lime juice and sugar.
 It won't look purple but it will still add a nice sweetness to the drink.

-Two shot glasses, with sugar rim and a purple cocktail in them, on a black table.
+Two shot glasses with purple cocktails in them, on a black table.

 Enjoy x